jmart368/SalaryPredictionPortfolio/README.md

 |Random Forest|381.517491|
 |Gradient Boosting Regressor|360.656776|

-Based on the above models, Gradient Boosting Regressor preformed better in terms of predicting salaries for the given job ids.
+Based on the above models, Gradient Boosting Regressor preformed better in terms of predicting salaries for the given job id's.

 |jobId|predicted_salary|
 |---|---|